- Purchase the complete Expat Arrivals Hong Kong Guide (PDF)

-French families are often drawn to Happy Valley thanks to the close proximity of the French International School.
+French families are often drawn to Happy Valley for its easy access to French International School.

 Jardine’s Lookout is an exclusive residential area located on the mountain above Happy Valley.
 This area is home to an elite community living in large detached houses and luxurious apartment complexes.
 Jardine’s Lookout has plenty of useful amenities, as well as a beautiful landscape of wooded hills and great views over Victoria Harbour.
 There are also international schools nearby for the children of expat families to attend.

 Though expats previously regarded the Kowloon Peninsula as an inconvenient and less developed place to live, perceptions have changed, and these days many expats are making one of the many high-rise apartments of West Kowloon home.
 Most of the newer complexes have superb facilities and fantastic communal amenities, but the older apartment blocks will not come so well serviced.
 Shopping centres abound and the MTR connects to the area, providing a quick commute into town.

 Many expat families have also begun to settle in Kowloon Tong as it now plays host to a handful of well-respected international schools.
 Accommodation here features a rarity in Hong Kong – space – as well as quieter neighbourhoods.
 Colonial-style houses, low-rise apartments and a smattering of gated communities make up this high-end residential area.
 Kowloon Tong is serviced by Festival Walk, a ritzy shopping centre, and is connected to the city centre by the MTR.